akulyk/lpcandy/README.md

 This project uses Yandex Map API.

-Please, enter correct 'geocoder_api_key' in db.php file
+Please, enter correct 'geocoder_api_key' in db.php file to get ability to show adresses on maps

 to enter 'admin' area use <your_domain>/admin
 login: admin